-We’ve all been there: whether it’s with a roommate who keeps leaving out dirty dishes, a friend who borrows money without paying us back, or a significant other who isn’t pulling their domestic weight, at some point, we’ve all had to communicate with someone about an uncomfortable subject.
+We’ve all been there.
+Whether it’s with a roommate who keeps leaving out dirty dishes, a friend who borrows money without paying us back, or a significant other who isn’t pulling their domestic weight, at some point, we’ve all had to start an uncomfortable conversation.

-These topics can be difficult to navigate, but it’s essential that we learn how to discuss them in a healthy manner because communication difficulties can have serious consequences.
+These topics can be difficult to navigate, but it’s essential that we learn how to discuss them in a healthy way.
 A 2013 study found communication issues to be the number one cause of divorce, according to a survey of mental health professionals.
 In the workplace, experts estimate that employers in the US and UK lose $37 billion per year as a result of poor communication.
-While there are many facets of communication at play in both these scenarios, the challenge of handling tough conversations is key.
+While there are many issues at play in both these scenarios, the challenge of handling tough conversations is key.

 For example, we can probably think of times when we didn’t want to offend someone by pointing out a disruptive behavior of theirs…so we kept quiet and developed resentment towards them.
 Or perhaps a coworker had inefficient work habits, but we felt guilty critiquing them and never brought those habits up, thereby preventing them from making positive and productive changes.